Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 - ReferenceError: arguments is not defined
  - an empty string
  - undefined
- - an object representing an array that has five elements
+ - an object representing an array that has five elements <<<<----Correct